 As a business, you must first create a requirement document that outlines the must-haves and nice to have.
 Thereafter you explore the options available to you.
 Without a starting guideline, expect scope creep and prepare to pay more overall for a solution.

 Lastly, is my business too small to require a website?

 This is a common question and not a considering factor.
 As you may have deducted, if you are a business, having a website can add value to your brand and business.
 The question that follows is can you afford one.
 The price for a website varies greatly.
-So if you can afford one get one, if not, then it is not the end of the world.
-Some types of businesses don’t have to have a website earlier on.
+So if you can afford one get one, if not, then focus on free alternative marketing like social media.